rapid7/insightconnect-plugins/typo_squatter/help.md

 # Description

-Typosquatter detects cybersquatting of domains and allows for domain scoring.
+Typo Squatter detects cybersquatting of domains and allows for domain scoring.
 This plugin can be used to aid in phishing investigation and analysis.

 # Key Features